Putting The Python Back In

-- Dan Aykroyd opens the show as a Telepsychic who totally seems like he winging it whenever he answers the phone and makes a prediction.
+Dan Aykroyd opens the show as a Telepsychic who totally seems like he was winging it whenever he answers the phone and makes a prediction.
 After a while, prank calls start coming in until he scares them with threatening predictions.
-Finally, a caller asks for a prediction of how SNL will start this week leading Aykroyd to predict, "Live from New York..."
+Finally, a caller asks for a prediction of how SNL will begin this week leading Aykroyd to predict, "Live from New York..."

-- Once again, Jane and Bill anchor this news.
+Once again, Jane and Bill anchor this news.
 Bill interviews "Valerie Harper" and reveals to her that she's not actually Jewish.
-Garrett as Chico Esquella gives us a sports update where he just says who baseball has been, "bery bery" good to.
-Followed by Father Guido Sarducci wrapping up the news with a segment about cleaning up 42nd St. in NYC.
+Garrett as Chico Esquella gives us a sports update where he just says how baseball has been, "bery bery" good to him.
+This was followed by Father Guido Sarducci wrapping up the news with a segment about cleaning up 42nd St. in NYC.

 This was followed by a recording session sketch where a bunch of coked out music producers waited for Candy Slice, the fictitious biggest hit of the music scene.
 Gilda shows up as a drugged out Courtney Love type performer who takes forever to focus enough to even start singing then screams out a pretty good punk rock song.

 In this week's Consumer Probe, Jane interviews Aykroyd's sleazy salesman character who is selling clothing made from certified endangered animals.